appwrite/appwrite/HACKTOBERFEST.md

 ## Contributing guide

 Please review our [Contributing Guide](https://github.com/appwrite/appwrite/blob/main/CONTRIBUTING.md) before contributing.
-We strive to maintain a friendly and inclusive community for everyone.
+It will help you learn about the architecture, instructions on how to update code, run tests, and submit a PR.

 ## Hacktoberfest contribution guidelines